redox-os/website/content/news/this-month-250331.md

 - Jeremy Soller fixed the USB hub driver
 - Jeremy Soller fixed the xHCI driver
 - Jeremy Soller fixed the USB 3.x support for input devices
-- bjorn3 fixed the USB 3.x support for storage devices
+- bjorn3 fixed the USB 3.x support for storage devices (currently only tested on QEMU)

 ## Scheme Improvements